United we stand, divided we fall.

 wrapped in a matrix of the convincingly familiar.

 A weeping iconic mater outwardly gestures

-generating artificial facts of incontestable
+and social media generating artificial facts

-statistical intelligence, promising to remove
+of incontestable statistical intelligence, promising

-uncertainty from uncertain lives, to offer
+to remove uncertainty from uncertain lives

-security in a profoundly insecure way.
+to offer security in a profoundly insecure way.

-Yet, still small voices of independent thought,
+Yet the still small voices of independent thought,

 unafraid of consequence, reality, insecurity or pain,

 continue to echo the inspiration of she, who reasons